-(revised in December 2023)
+(revised in December 2024)

 These Regulations are intended to govern the security of, exchange of, access to and dissemination of scientific data and computer code (referred to as code hereafter) held by, or accessed by Members of the Commission, its subsidiary bodies, the Secretariat, and by service providers, contractors, or consultants acting on their behalf or others so authorized for access by the Secretariat.
-These Regulations supplement the NPFC Data Sharing and Data Security Protocol which is an overall Commission’s policy for data management and security.
+These Regulations supplement the NPFC Data Sharing and Data Security Protocol which is an overall Commission policy for data management and security.

 I. Guidance for Management of Scientific Data and Code